CLCaron/eportfolio/index.md

         - Wrote a function to retreive one user's orders, utilizing the getUser function and res.json that user's orders
         - Wrote a create/update function which creates an address object from the Stripe payment token from the request, an order (orderID generated with UUID, orderDate, orderedItems, total, customerName, customerEmail, and address set to the previously created address object) from the body and token in the request.
 Utilizes findOneAndUpdate on the User model.
 Finds user by firestoreId.
 If the user exists, the order in the request will be pushed onto the document's orders array.
 If the user does not exist, a new user with the new order and their Firestore ID will be created.
 This was accomplished using MongoDB's upsert flag.
     * Integrated this database code with the Express and Axios libraries as mentioned in Enhancement One so that orders can be displayed in the Orders page

+This enhancement was accomplished alongside enhancement one.
+It was necessary to create a database with create, read, and update operations to complete enhancement one.
+As stated in the reflection of enhancement one, this enhancement involved an understanding of databases.
+I needed to understand how to use MongoDB by installing it and implementing it in my application as well as writing a schema with the create, read, and update operations which are performed via GET and POST requests.
+None of this would be possible without an understanding of databases, so I feel that this demonstrates my knowledge on this subject quite well.

 # Images:
 ![homepage image](https://imgur.com/78UPZvX.jpeg)